ReoStem – the future of Allogenic Stem Cells.

 ReoStem adheres to stringent standards of advanced research.

-The facility from where Dr. Geeta Shroff operates is of international standards.
-This Centre is compliant with GCP (Good Clinical Practices), GLP (Good Laboratory Practices), GMP (Good Manufacturing Practices), and GTP (Good Tissue Practices) and PAS 93:2011.
+The facilities are compliant with GCP (Good Clinical Practices), GLP (Good Laboratory Practices), GMP (Good Manufacturing Practices), and GTP (Good Tissue Practices) and PAS 93:2011.
 Please click here for more information on Dr. Shroff.

 “Our mission is to make allogenic stem cell-based ready-to-use products available globally"